-14. Other activities that require physical contact In certain curriculum areas, such as PE, drama or music, staff may need to initiate some physical contact with children, for example, to demonstrate technique in the use of a piece of equipment, adjust posture, or support a child so they can perform an activity safely or prevent injury.
+14. Other activities that require physical contact

+In certain curriculum areas, such as PE, drama or music, staff may need to initiate some physical contact with children, for example, to demonstrate technique in the use of a piece of equipment, adjust posture, or support a child so they can perform an activity safely or prevent injury.

 Physical contact should take place only when it is necessary in relation to a particular activity.
-It should take place in a safe and open environment i.e. one easily observed by others and last for the minimum time necessary.
+It should take place in a safe and open environment i.e., one easily observed by others and last for the minimum time necessary.
 The extent of the contact should be made clear and undertaken with the permission of the pupil.
 Contact should be relevant to their age / understanding and adults should remain sensitive to any discomfort expressed verbally or non-verbally by the pupil.

 Guidance and protocols around safe and appropriate physical contact may be provided, for example, by sports governing bodies and should be understood and applied consistently.
-Any incidents of physical contact that cause concern or fall outside of these protocols and guidance should be reported to the provide staff, on a 'need to know' basis, with relevant information about vulnerable children in their care
+Any incidents of physical contact that cause concern or fall outside of these protocols and guidance should be reported to the senior manager and parent or carer.